-When you aren’t at your best, it’s difficult to be the person or parent that you want to be.
-With this in mind, let’s pause to consider a few simple things that you can do to free up your busy schedule.
-It’s time to plan for your own needs so that you can take better care of yourself and your family too.
+When you aren’t at your best, it isn’t easy to be the person or parent that you want to be.
+With this in mind, let’s pause to consider a few simple things you can do to free up your busy schedule.
+It’s time to plan for your own needs so that you can take better care of yourself and your family.

 On the HomeSchool ThinkTank Parenting Podcast, we share two podcast episodes each week.
-On Monday’s our episodes are all about mindset while our Wednesday episode is about homeschooling and parenting.
+While our Wednesday episode is about homeschooling and parenting, our Monday episodes are all about mindset, We share these episodes because your mindset as a parent can make a tremendous difference as you homeschool your kids.

 Follow Our Podcast Nearly Anywhere!